Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool inserts clickable links in Google Sheets cells with custom display text, which is a specific verb+resource combination that distinguishes it from sibling tools focused on values, formatting, or other operations.
+The description clearly states the tool's action: 'Insert clickable links in Google Sheets cells with custom display text.'
+It uses a specific verb ('insert'), specifies the resource ('links in Google Sheets cells'), and describes the key feature (custom display text).
+This distinguishes it from sibling tools like sheets_update_values or sheets_format_cells.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.